seenasabti/active_job_tracker/README.md

 # ActiveJobTracker

-ActiveJobTracker provides real-time tracking and monitoring of ActiveJob jobs in Ruby on Rails applications.
+ActiveJobTracker provides persisted, real-time tracking and monitoring of ActiveJob jobs in Ruby on Rails applications.
 It allows you to track job status, progress, and errors with a simple API and real-time UI updates via ActionCable.

 <img width="796" alt="Screenshot 2025-03-04 at 1 09 38 PM" src="https://github.com/user-attachments/assets/d34e6fb8-bb3c-4d71-a737-2f7597a23c43" />